Pinball FX (2023 video game): Pinball FX VR

-Pinball FX VR was announced on February 20, 2025, and released on April 3, 2025.
-3 tables are included with the initial purchase of the base game, with other tables available as DLC.
-It is the third VR pinball game released by Zen Studios, after Pinball FX2 VR (released November 29, 2016, and renamed to Pinball VR Classic on some platforms) and Star Wars Pinball VR (released April 29, 2021).
+Pinball FX VR is a version of Pinball FX for virtual reality headsets.
+It was announced on February 20, 2025, and released on April 3, 2025.
+Three tables are included with the initial purchase of the base game, with other tables available as DLC.
+It is the third VR pinball game released by Zen Studios, after Pinball FX Classic VR (released November 29, 2016, formerly known as Pinball FX 2 VR, also known on some platforms as Pinball VR Classic) and Star Wars Pinball VR (released April 29, 2021).

 It is the first digital pinball game to use the mixed reality feature of the Meta Quest which can be used to place pinball tables and other items in the players environment.
 Alternatively the full VR in-game arcade space can be used with pinball tables in several themed rooms.
 The game includes a campaign mode, collectibles, and side-games such as darts.
+Some physical objects can be picked up, such as cassettes for a music player.